 During the research phase, the artists also filmed at sites of German war crimes in Oradour, Izieu and Paris in France and interviewed Beate and Serge Klarsfeld, and spoke to Regis Debray, a philosopher, author and comrade-in-arms of Che Guevara and Monika Ertl.

 In Ukraine, they interviewed women soldiers on the frontline near Kharkiv in early August 2022, women who volunteered to train for armed combat to defend their country from the Russian attack.
 They also documented the partially destroyed memorials against the German “Holocaust by Bullets” in Babyn Jar and Drobyzkyj Jar as well as the present life, bomb attacks and destruction in the cities of Kharkiv and Kyiv.

-In times of war and oppression, a piece is created on stage using cinematic means about whether there is an ethical obligation to resist against state terror and what this might mean for the individual.
+In times of war and oppression, a theater piece and a documentary are created about the question whether there might be an ethical obligation to resist against state terror and what this might mean for the individual.

 Writer & Director Felix Meyer-Christian Stage Design Lea Kissing Costume Design Zoë Sebanyiga Camera, Edit Thomas Oswald Music Marcus Thomas

 A production by Costa Compagnie.